Cossack raid on Istanbul (1615): Raid

 In May 1615, a group of Cossacks embarked to Turkey on eighty small boats, each one carrying approximately 50 men.
 By mid-June they crossed the Black Sea and landed in the vicinity of Constantinople.
 The Cossacks captured and set on fire the Istanbul neighborhood of Scutari (now Üsküdar), as well as the ports of Mizevna and Archioca.
 After raiding and looting the city, the Cossacks returned to Ukraine.

 Sultan Ahmed I, noticing smoke from his windows caused by the fire, sent a fleet of galleys in pursuit.
 The Ottomans caught up with the Cossacks at the mouth of the Danube.
 However the Cossacks defeated them and the admiral of the fleet was captured and taken to Ukraine.

 Aftermath

-The raid strengthened the morale of the Cossacks, who were now successfully attacking strongholds which neither the Holy Roman Empire nor the Polish–Lithuanian Commonwealth dared to attack.
+The Cossacks burnt Ottoman fleet in Istanbul.
+This raid raised the international prestige of the Zaporozhian Cossacks, also demonstrating that Cossacks were more efficient at fighting the Ottoman Empire than such European powers as the Republic of Venice and Habsburg monarchy.
+In addition, this raid strengthened the morale of the Cossacks, who were now successfully attacking strongholds which neither the Holy Roman Empire nor the Polish–Lithuanian Commonwealth dared to attack.
 European diplomats brought news of the Cossack raid to the West.
 French historian Michel Baudier wrote: "The mere mention of Cossacks brings dread and terror to Constantinople".

 As retribution, Ahmed I sent a fleet under the command of Admiral Ali-Pasha the following year with the intention of raiding the Cossacks at Dnieper.
 They were met by chaikas under the command of Konashevich-Sagaidachny.
 The Cossacks again defeated the Ottomans, seizing a dozen galleys and nearly a hundred boats.
 Ali-Pasha narrowly escaped.

 The Cossacks subsequently blockaded the Crimean Peninsula and attacked and conquered Kaffa, which was at the time one of the most important Turkish ports on the Black Sea and a center of the Ottoman slave trade.